Health & Wellbeing

 Consider the following steps following absences due to ill health:

-Reasonable adjustments: If an employee’s absence is as a result of work-related stress then you’ll need to carry out a risk assessment as per your duty of care.
+If an employee’s absence is as a result of work-related stress then you’ll need to carry out an employee health assessment as per your duty of care.
 Based on the outcome of this assessment, you may need to make reasonable adjustments.
 Consider changes that’ll allow for a speedy return to work.
 These can include flexible working options, suggesting alternative job roles or reduced hours.

 The first and most important aspect of monitoring stress is to create a work-related stress policy.
 This policy will highlight your organisation’s approach to protecting the wellbeing of your staff.